KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates II -- Nash-Type Estimates

-Again, reflection of the argument completes the proof for initial conditions satisfying $N-x \leq \frac23\mathscr{L} + m_{N}$. \end{itemize} \end{itemize} To prove the upper bound for the first quantity on the LHS of \eqref{eq:HitEstimate}, we observe that the same pathwise-coupling argument applies to the adjoint random walk $\mathfrak{X}_{\bullet,x}^{N,\ast}$ courtesy of the adjoint calculation from Lemma \ref{lemma:AdjointFlat}.
-Therefore, we may establish the same upper bound for the first summation on the LHS of \eqref{eq:HitEstimate} if we somehow had an additional factor of $\pi_{x}^{-1}\pi_{w} \in \R_{>0}$ within this summation, where $\pi \in \Pi^{N}$ is any strictly positive invariant measure.
-However, observe that the elliptic estimate from Lemma \ref{lemma:EllipticEstimateCpt} allows us to insert such a factor at the cost of an $m_{N}$-dependent constant, so we are done. \end{proof} Combining Lemma \ref{lemma:HitEstimate} with a standard martingale maximal inequality gives the following large-deviations-type bound for the LHS of \eqref{eq:HitEstimate}. \begin{corollary} Retain the setting from \emph{Lemma \ref{lemma:HitEstimate}}; for some constant $\kappa \in \R_{>0}$ depending only on $m_{N} \in \Z_{>0}$ and for some universal implied constant, we have
+Again, because the law of $\wt{\mathfrak{X}}^{\Z,N}$ in the time-interval $[\tau,T]$ is exactly that of the random walk with time-homogeneous transition probabilities given by $\mathbf{K}^{N}$ and initial condition $\wt{\mathfrak{X}}_{\tau,x}^{\Z,N}$, we deduce the desired estimate in this case $x \leq 2\mathfrak{l}/3 + m_{N}$ as well; note the simple but important observation that $\rho_{\tau,T} \leq T$.
+Again, reflection of the argument completes the proof for initial conditions satisfying $N-x \leq 2\mathfrak{l}/3 + m_{N}$. } \end{itemize} To prove the upper bound for the first term on the LHS of \eqref{eq:HitEstimate}, we observe that the same pathwise-coupling argument applies to the adjoint random walk $\mathfrak{X}^{N,\ast}$ courtesy of the adjoint calculation from Lemma \ref{lemma:AdjointFlat}.
+Therefore, we may establish the same upper bound for the first summation on the LHS of \eqref{eq:HitEstimate} if we somehow had an additional factor of $\pi_{x}^{-1}\pi_{w} \in \R_{>0}$ in this summation, where $\pi \in \Pi^{N}$ is any strictly positive invariant measure.
+However, observe that the elliptic estimate from Lemma \ref{lemma:EllipticEstimateCpt} allows us to insert such a factor at the cost of an $m_{N}$-dependent constant, so we are done. \end{proof} {Lemma \ref{lemma:HitEstimate} and a martingale maximal inequality gives the following large-deviations-type bound for the LHS of \eqref{eq:HitEstimate}.} \begin{corollary}\fsp Retain the setting {of} \emph{Lemma \ref{lemma:HitEstimate}}; for some constant {$\kappa>0$ depending only on $m_{N}>0$, we have}

-above, the implied constants within the indicator functions are both universal outside their dependence on $m_{N} \in \Z_{>0}$; moreover, these implied constants between the two indicator functions are equal. \end{corollary} \begin{proof} Observe that $\mathfrak{X}_{\bullet,x}^{\Z,N} - \mathfrak{X}_{0,x}^{\Z,N}$ is a continuous-time random-walk martingale with uniformly bounded jumps with initial condition equal to 0 with probability 1.
+above, the implied constants in the indicator functions are both universal outside {of} their dependence on {$m_{N}>0$}; moreover, these implied constants between the two indicator functions are equal. \end{corollary} \begin{proof} {Observe $\mathfrak{X}^{\Z,N} - \mathfrak{X}^{\Z,N}$ is a continuous-time random-walk martingale with uniformly bounded jumps with initial condition equal to 0 with probability 1.
 Employing the Doob maximal inequality, we have the following inequality for any $\beta \in \R_{>0}$: